Close

 Meals Read More

-All meals are included in this trip from dinner on day 1 to breakfast on day 6.
+All meals are included in this trip from lunch on day 1 to lunch on day 7, except for dinner on day 5.
 Included dinners are two courses as standard.

-Great food is of paramount importance on all Wilderness England trips and we will enjoy excellent regional cooking throughout this all-inclusive trip.
+Great food is paramount on all Wilderness England trips, and we will enjoy excellent regional cooking.

 Inclusions Read More

-• 5 nights accommodation in 3 star and 4 star hotels/inns on a B&B basis.
+• 6 nights accommodation in 4 star hotels/inns on a B&B basis.

-• All meals during the trip as stated in the itinerary (Meals included indicated as B=Breakfast, L=Lunch, D=Dinner)
+• All meals during the trip as stated in the itinerary.

-• All transport throughout the trip starting in Oxford and finishing in Stratford-upon-Avon.
+• All transport throughout the trip starting and finishing in Oxford.

 Green Graded 1-3